eigerco/uniffi-zcash-lib/README.md

    ```
    This command will leave a folder per language in the `lib/bindings` directory, containing the needed files for each languages for the next command.
 Depending on the intention, this could be enough.

 3. Finally generate the redistributable packages for all the desired languages (all for this example).
+This step only supports linux targets currently.
    Please, check the CLI help and [docs](./lib/uniffi-zcash-cli/README.md) for required arguments and configuration.

    ```bash